So einfach können Sie Ihren Vorsorgeausweis beziehen

 Interest credit

-The interest on the deposits, as well as on the retirement assets, at the end of the previous year is credited to your retirement assets annually at the end of the year.
+You will receive interest on your existing retirement assets (as at: end of the previous year).
+This will be credited to you at the end of the year.

 Retirement assets as of cut-off date